 Holiday decorations on a shoestring have become a way for me to re-purpose our “stuff”.
-Saving money on all occasions and fronts is important right now. buying more Christmas decorations is money that doesn’t need to be spent.
+Saving money on all occasions and fronts is important right now.
+Buying more Christmas decorations is money that doesn’t need to be spent from our budget.

 Each year I save all of my holiday decorations and store them in bins.
 That is one way that I save on decorations.
 As we shop on Black Friday, if a new or fun decoration appeals to me I will buy it extremely discounted.

 Another way that I save on a shoestring for Christmas decorations is to re-purpose old items.
 I might already have them, they have been given to me, or found at a thrift shop.

 Creative Gift Wrap Scraps

 Gift wrap scraps for years’ has been a pet peeve of mine.
 Throwing them away seems so wasteful, yet what to do with them?
 In the past, I have always pitched them.
 Unless, they could be used for a very small gift.